 This can all feel like too much guesswork.
 Rather, ask a local or expert directly to save yourself the time and effort.
 Using Talk Travel App may be the most efficient shortcut for that (here’s the link to download the Android version).

-- Naturally, vast amounts of untouched nature entails exotic creatures – especially birds in this case.
+- Naturally, vast amounts of untouched nature entail exotic creatures – especially birds in this case.
 Patagonia is awesome for bird watching; condors, American Kestrels, Buzzard Eagles, and Silver Grebes are among some that can be spotted.

 - Horse-riding and correspondingly, the gaucho culture is fairly strong.
 (Long explanation short, think of it as an Argentinian version of the cowboy.
 Here’s an additional historical outlook.)
 There’s more than horsemen involved.
-The culture revolves around camping out, and such recreational activities to be enjoyed in the Patagonia.
+The culture revolves around camping out, and such recreational activities to be enjoyed in Patagonia.

 Expectations vs. Realities

 While tours are widely available, due to Patagonia’s recent set of developments, it’s also easy to explore independently.
-Excellent campsites, hostels and frequent buses, mini-buses, or other modes of transport are at your service.
+Excellent campsites, hostels, and frequent buses, mini-buses, or other modes of transport are at your service.
 English is widely spoken.
 In fact, the surge of visitors/tourists has brought on many major revamping of roads, airports and etc.

 Want to truly immerse yourself in the locals’ lifestyle?
 Why not let a local guide open your eyes up to some exclusive info?
 Download Talk Travel App to talk to an avid trekker, South American expert or resident.